zlatsic/ruly-dmn/README.md

   * there are no constraints on enumerated variables when user is entering new rules
   * only one output column in decision tables is allowed
-  * only available variable comparision (when making decisions) is for equality
+  * only available variable comparision (when making decisions) is for operators equals, greater, greater or equal, less and less or equal
   * visual diagrams are not taken into account when creating rule engine rules, only decision tables
   * the package functions are not guarenteed to work if the DMN file is